Graduate Admissions FAQ

 I've submitted my completed application.
 When will I receive a decision?

 The time frame for admissions notifications can vary considerably.
 Generally speaking, decisions are available within four to six weeks after your completed application has been sent for departmental review.
 You will receive an email once your application has been sent to the department for review, along with an approximate time frame in which you will receive a decision.

 Please note that applications submitted well in advance of the deadline are not immediately reviewed.

 How will I receive my decision?

 You will receive an email once a decision is made.
 You may view the decision by logging into your online account.
-If you are admitted you will also be emailed an electronic admissions packet.
+If you are admitted, your decision letter will contain a link to an electronic admissions packet of helpful information.
 If admitted, please remember to print a copy of your admission letter and to respond to your admission offer by the deadline indicated.

 Will you tell me over the telephone whether or not I've been admitted?

 No. We are required to honor our applicants' right to privacy.
 Accordingly, confidential information cannot be disclosed over the telephone because we cannot fully verify the identity of the caller.

 I've been admitted, but I'm not able to attend in the semester I applied for.
 Can I defer my admission?
 Applicants may request to defer their application to a future semester up to one calendar year after the initial application, with a waiver of the application fee.
 Please note that it is the application form that is deferred, not the offer of admission (nor of funding).
 Deferred applications are re-reviewed for admission within the application pool of the new start term.
 Deferred applicants are often readmitted, but there is no guarantee of this.
 If you defer, we will create a new application form which you must review, update and submit, along with new copies of all supporting documents (transcripts, letters of recommendation, resume, statement of purpose).
 Test scores (e.g., TOEFL, GRE, etc.) do not need to be re-submitted if the official scores were submitted with the initial application.